Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-- Month 1: an additional $1,531.66 is added to your loan balance
+- Month 1: an additional $1,531.66 is added to your mortgage balance

-- Month 2: an additional $1,539.11 is added to your loan balance
+- Month 2: an additional $1,539.11 is added to your mortgage balance

-- Month 3: an additional $1,547.06 is added to your loan balance
+- Month 3: an additional $1,547.06 is added to your mortgage balance

-By the end of your three month holiday you will owe an extra $4,617.83 on top of your previous loan balance of $296,451.40.
+By the end of your three month holiday, you owe an extra $4,617.83 on top of your previous mortgage balance of $296,451.40.
 That means you now owe $301,069.32.

 On the new payments, the total amount you’ll pay back to the bank is $649,183.21.
 Yet, if you’d found a way to stick to your original payments without taking the payment holiday, you would only have paid $639,416.

-Of course, if you face the prospect of losing your home during a period of temporary financial hardship, those costs might be worth it in the long run.
+That’s almost a $10,000 difference over the entire loan term.
+But, of course, if you face the prospect of losing your home during a period of temporary financial hardship, those costs might be worth it in the long run.